johanneshardt/raspberrify/README.md

 ## Version history

+This project is not finished yet - i mainly still want to add support for controlling playback through the SenseHat joystick.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details